 They take me to the doomsday chamber all tripped out like a hospital room.
 Panic fills me as I see the bed of death with taunting leather restraints thirsty to take on another soul.
 The gurney faces the plexiglass for their viewing pleasure; maybe they should insert quarters to see more of the show.

 Against my advice…I see my mother and sister holding hands in the front row.
 I want to reach out to them and kiss their tears away, but I’m the accused, this is my funeral.

 Reality is showing its most heart wrenching face when I am bound to the gurney.
 At this moment I meet doctor death.

 For sure the doctor is comical.
 He really looks like the crazy cliché of doctors parading around in horror flicks.
-To put it lightly Wild Albert Einstein mated with Lurch and created sprouting hair, wide football forehead, protruding blood shot eyes, chalky mouth and spacey teeth.
+To put it lightly Wild Albert Einstein mated with Lurch and created a sprouting hair, football forehead, protruding eyes, chalky mouth freak.
 It is hard to believe such a character has the credentials to carry out my sentence.
 If this was God’s sense of humor I had to laugh a little.